Open Offices: A Surprising Breakdown of Pros and Cons

 But here’s an update.
 The use of open office has been here for quite sometime now.
 There was study done and is now published in Harvard Business Review that those structures, meaning the open offices, “have produced less interaction.”

-You can save a lot of money when you have an open office, which could be very important, especially if your business is starting.
+You have less costs involve with an open office.
+The initial cash flow is important especially if your business is just starting out.
 A single office cubicle would cost between 20,000 Pesos and 25,000 Pesos.
 Now imagine if you have 50 people working for you.
 The cost savings from not having to buy or rent as much floor space is significant.
-With an open office, you can fit more employees into a smaller space, which can be more efficient and cost-effective.
+With an open office, more workers can work in the same floor area.

 A company would also look more modern and up-to-date with an open office plan.
 Most old offices with closed cubicles are seen as outdated.
 An open office layout can create a more relaxed and energetic workplace for creativity and new ideas.